Collection of best HTML and CSS mobile menu examples that you can use for mobile and responsive websites.

-As more than 50% of internet traffic is from mobile phones, making your websites and applications compatible for mobile devices is a must.
+As more than 50% of internet traffic is from mobile phones, making your websites and applications compatible with mobile devices is a must.
 A study by Fortune states that 75% of the users open an application once and never come back.
-There are several reasons for it, but one of the main reasons is complex navigation and cognitive process.
+There are several reasons for it, but one of the main reasons is complex navigation and the cognitive process.
 Cognition is good, but people use applications to finish the job easily.
 So we have to keep the process and the navigations as simple as possible.
 We are in the era of complete change over of hardware designs.
 Both computers and mobiles are started receiving major breakthrough hardware designs.
 We have collected interesting CSS mobile menu concepts that you can work flawlessly on modern devices.

 An application or a website performs better when it is optimized for modern devices and user needs.
 In this list, we have collected some intriguing mobile menu concepts which you can use for your website and application navigation menus.